aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 click on button next to the server drop down in the right side panel which pops up the `servers` dialog to add a Valet server connection configuration:

-click the plus sign to add a new server configuration named `valet` that runs on port 80 and host set to `blog.test` just like we did before to add the laravel server connection configuration in the previous section.
+click the plus sign to add a new server configuration named `valet` that runs on port 80 and host set to `blog.test` just like we did before to add the Laravel server connection configuration in the previous section.

 Click OK to close the `servers` dialog and go back to the run/debug configuration dialog.